Please help- I’m feeling very discouraged!

 - Try to take your multi-vitamin daily

-- Re: “occasional grass or scrub allergy”.
+- Re: “occasional grass or shrub allergy”.
 If you can narrow down you’re allergies, we’ll be able to crossreference ingredients to see if they come from similar botanical families.
 Plus, many botanical allergies have related foods that increase or cause the same symptoms.
 The reason why this is important is that any increase in inflammation in your body can aggravate acne.

 So… that was pretty long, right? lol.
 But like I said, don’t get discouraged!
 The good news is, there are several things you can work into your lifestyle to improve your acne.
 Please keep me up-to-date with how you’re doing and send me any questions along the way.